mfdlabs/grid-bot/README.md

 The installation of this project is simple, and can go as follows:

-- Either through the basic method of cloning the repository and having it fetch dependencies from the private NuGet repository.
+- Either through the basic method of cloning the repository and having it fetch dependencies from NuGet by using the solution [grid-bot-bare.sln](./grid-bot-bare.sln).
-- or by removing [nuget.config](nuget.config), cloning the repository with `--recurse-submodules` and then running a target within [Makefile](Makefile) that has `local` in the name (e.g. `make build-local-debug`), or going into each library manually [Grid.Bot](./src/Grid.Bot.csproj), [Shared.Commands](./shared/commands/Shared.Commands.csproj), [Shared.Events](./shared/events/Shared.Events.csproj), [Shared.Settings](./shared/settings/Shared.Settings.csproj) and [Shared.Utility](./shared/utility/Shared.Utility.csproj), and then defining the property `LocalBuild` in the configuration:
+- or by cloning the repository with `--recurse-submodules` and then setting the property `LocalBuild` in [Directory.Build.props](./Directory.Build.props) and [shared/Directory.Build.props](./shared/Directory.Build.props), and using the solution [grid-bot.sln](./grid-bot.sln)

     ```xml
     <PropertyGroup>